Jungle Creations' video goes viral while AXA Business Services unites employees through equality

 VIDEO: Profesional services firm, EY, reminds that no matter how small an action, we can all still press for progress in our own way.

-Meanwhile, further recognition goes to two brilliant examples of best practice videos launched for International Women's Day.
-Read on to find out what made these further two videos - one from Jungle Creations, and one from AXA Business Services - so very remarkable.
+But when it comes to the #PressforP#rogress best practice competition, recognition goes to two brilliant examples of best practice videos launched for International Women's Day - one from Jungle Creations, and one from AXA Business Services.

 Viral video sees almost a million views and massive engagement